CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 To activate the bot you will have to reach out to the team via [email](mailto:https://fabricbotservices@microsoft.com) regarding the permission to be added in the repo that you are looking to automate.

-Once the request is approved, then you will be able to go to the list of selected repositories in Fabric Bot and customize the tasks that need to be performed by applying certain conditions and actions.
+Once the request is approved the Fabric Bot link will be provided by the team in the email thread (if not you can ask for the link).
+Now you will be able to select a certain repository from the list and customize the tasks that need to be performed by applying certain conditions and actions.
 All the conditions are customizable and can be adjusted based on the need or task you want to perform.

-**Below are the tasks that the WCT team currently uses to automate the issues in the repository** :robot:
+**Below are the essential tasks that the Windows Community Toolkit team currently uses to automate the issues in the repository** :robot:

 ### Needs Triage label

 Needs Triage is the most used label which can be observed in all the issues of the repo.
-As the name suggests it is used to triage the issues, features, or any request whenever first opened in the WCT.
-The purpose of the label is to create visibility and ensure the author that the issue has been received and will be triaged to the appropriate team to ensure faster response and possible resolution.
-The following conditions and actions are used in the Fabric Bot portal to apply the label and a welcome message by @msftbot.
+As the name suggests it is used to triage the issues, features, or any requests whenever first opened in the WCT.
+The purpose of the label is to create visibility and ensure the author that the issue has been received and will be triaged to the appropriate team to ensure faster response and possible resolution. @Msftbot will automatically apply the Needs triage label and a welcome message by setting the following conditions and actions in the Fabric Bot page.

 **Event responder - issues**